 Slight variations on keywords are bringing up different varying results.

 Deciding between variations on keywords can often seem pointless.
 Adding an ‘s’ onto a ranking keyword may not yield much search volume.
 However, there’s been some fluctuation in what shows up in the local 3-pack.
 Switching up keywords by either changing around the order, making it plural, or adding a state abbreviation for keywords with locations in them seems to be bringing up different results.
 Before, varying the keywords would bring up similar results.

 The local filter may run more independently from the organic filter.

 All these ranking fluctuations, spikes, disappearances, and reappearances are all because of Google’s Possum update.
-Google is most likely still testing things, as many of the results have been surprising and none of them are uniform.
+Google is most likely still testing things, as many of the results have been surprising, and none of them is uniform.